Wood roach nymph (0.5 inch)

 Wood roaches are not secretive; like their cousins and they are active both during the day and at night and they are less likely to scamper out of sight when approached.
 Also, they will wander about the house without congregating in any particular location.

-The males are attracted to lights at night and limiting porch light use in late May through July when males are flying might be of some benefit.
+Females cannot fly, but males can, and are attracted to lights at night.
+Limiting porch light use from May to October, can help keep them away.
 Outdoor and Indoor treatments around windows and doors and along the foundation and proper crack and crevice treatments inside will help in reducing wood roach numbers.
 Some baits have proven to be successful in many cases.

 Call 1 (800) 263-5055